-One important aspect of Liew's approach that was less apparent in Ryu et al. was the former’s testing for reproducibility across different methods, which they did at least twice, each time with pairing broad and targeted methods.
+One aspect of Liew's approach that was less apparent in Ryu et al. was the testing for reproducibility across different methods, which they did at least twice, each time with pairing broad and targeted methods.
 First, when they identified via GLMs that certain genes were differentially methylated across pH treatments, the authors confirmed the differential expression via amplicon-specific bisulfite sequencing.
 Differential methylation results were strongly correlated for this subset of genes between WGBS and ASBS methods.
 Second, when RNA-seq uncovered DEGs associated with cell growth GOs, their differential expression was verified via RT-qPCR.
 Confirmation of changes in both methylation and expression in important gene pathways associated with plastic phenotypes instilled much greater confidence in their findings.

 References: